International-Data-Spaces-Association/idsa/README.md

 ---

 ## BECOME PART OF IDS OS LANDSCAPE
-IDSA welcomes contributions to our open source projects on Github.
+IDSA welcomes contributions from all levels (organizational, individual and projects) to the IDS OS Landscape.
+Feel free to join, discover and be part of the projects that constitutes the technical backbone of the data economy's future.

 ### Joining as a Contributor
 *If you are not a user of IDSA Github yet*, please use this [form](https://forms.office.com/r/60B1hWv1Fu "IDSA Github / Participation Request") to submit a participation request.
 The requests are responded within two business days (in most cases, the invitations are sent within several hours).